 Here is a longer example, taken from a document originally in Big5 code.
 It has been condensed for brevity.
-There are two versions: the first uses optional characters from set O (and thus may not pass through some mail gateways), and the second uses no optional characters.
+There are two versions: the first uses optional characters from set O (and so may not pass through some mail gateways), and the second does not.